Max Nagl

 Maximilian "Max" Nagl (born 7 August 1987) is a German professional motocross racer.
-He has competed in the Motocross World Championships since 2003.
+He competed in the Motocross World Championship from 2003 to 2019.

 Nagl was born in Weilheim, Germany.
 He Had his most successful season riding for Kimi Räikkönen's Ice 1 Racing Husqvarna factory racing team where he took multiple GP wins.
 Max looked promising for the title that year but was plagued with small injuries that set him back.
 The ice one racing team was managed by FIM racer Antti Pyrhönen.
 In the 2009 FIM Motocross World Championship season, he finished second to Antonio Cairoli in the MX1-GP series.

 Nagl was a member of the winning German team at the 2012 Motocross des Nations event that included Ken Roczen and Marcus Schiffer.
 Their victory marked the first German win in the history of the Motocross des Nations.